gabrielflorit/points2polygons/README.md

 batch-point-in-polygon
 ===============

-Given a list of polygons and points, batch-point-in-polygon will determine if each point is inside a polygon.
+Given a list of polygons and points, batch-point-in-polygon will determine if each point is inside a polygon, using [point-in-polygon](https://github.com/substack/point-in-polygon).

 If found, the point will be added to the polygon.

 ### example: